Protagonist (Persona 3): Other appearances

-In the anime film series Persona 3 The Movie and Persona 3: Dancing in Moonlight, he takes the name of Makoto Yuki (結城 理, Yūki Makoto).
+In the anime film series Persona 3 The Movie, he takes the name of Makoto Yuki (結城 理, Yūki Makoto).
 Makoto is portrayed as an ambivalent individual with an initial neutral viewpoint on the film's theme of life and death, making his growth via new found experiences the focus of the movie.
+He uses the same name in Persona 3: Dancing in Moonlight.

 He appears as a costume for the Mii characters in Super Smash Bros.
 Ultimate.
 He also appears in the mobile game Star Ocean: Anamnesis as part of a crossover with the Persona series.

 He also appears as a playable character in Persona Q2 : New Cinema Labyrinth with his female form being an alternate person from another universe.
 The male character also appears as a downloadable content boss fight in Persona 5 Royal.

 Reception

 Critical reception to the protagonist's character has been positive.
 GameSpy's Patrick Joynt praised the character's social life in Persona 3 as it allowed the player to interact with several other characters and learn about their interesting stories.
-GamesRadar commented that while Makoto is a "Japanese RPG stereotype" it was refreshing to see him dealing with his social life.
+GamesRadar+ commented that while Makoto is a "Japanese RPG stereotype" it was refreshing to see him dealing with his social life.
 Damian Thomas from RPGFan saw the interactions between the main character and his dorm mates as one of the game's best parts due to the character growth in each social link.
-He was also listed as the 10th best Persona character by Kimberley Wallace from Game Informer who found his role in Persona 3 admirable.
+He was also included as the 10th best Persona character by Kimberley Wallace from Game Informer who found his role in Persona 3 admirable.
+While finding the bond of the protagonist and the Persona deep, Sven Dwulecki wrote that Persona 4 does a better job at exploring such connection through its cast who face their hidden fears in the form of Shadows.
+For the release of the remake Reload, Automaton Media noted that the player starting romantic relationships required too much to work and the protagonist fails to get too intimate with most of his love interests even after reaching the maximum part which makes the protagonists from Persona 4 and Persona 5 to have more desired romantic moments with their partners.

 Reaction to the character's portrayal in the animated film Persona 3 The Movie: #1 Spring of Birth was also met with praise.
 Richard Eisenbeis of Kotaku described the protagonist as being an initially "ambivalent, broken character..." whose growth takes center stage and gave the film "a suitable sense of completion."
 Elliot Gay from Japanator saw Makoto's growth from an "empty, aloof, and distant young man" who "lacks any kind of real determination to do anything" to his growth as a person as one of the film's main focus.
 His relationship with Aigis and his comical actions have also been praised by Gay during a review for the second film.
 However, his characterization in Persona 3 The Movie: No. 4, Winter of Rebirth was criticized for being more silent than usual giving a sense of regression to his character arc.